DaoCloud/DaoCloud-docs/docs/en/docs/install/upgrade.md

 The file is located under the `offline/sample` directory after extracting the offline package.

-#### Configuration of DCE 5.0 Product Functionality Modules
+#### Configure DCE 5.0 Functionality Modules

-The components specific to the product functionality modules of DCE 5.0 are defined in the `components` section of the [manifest.yaml](commercial/manifest.md) file.
+The components specific to modules of DCE 5.0 are defined in the `components` section of the [manifest.yaml](commercial/manifest.md) file.
 If you don't want to upgrade certain product components, you can disable them.
 For example, if you want to skip the upgrade for Kpanda (container management), use the following configuration: